-So – themoatblog (as in Mothers of Adolescents & Teens putting a moat around our homes, together) is a come-as-you-are sort of spot where regular rules.
+So – themoatblog (as putting a moat around our homes, together) is a come-as-you-are sort of spot where regular rules.
 Because around these parts, we really like each other and our friends just the way they are – each in their own YOU-nique – endowed by the Lord – beautiful gifting.

 Thanks for walking the road with me.